Budget and council tax proposal 2023/24

 I would also like to query why you no longer have public forums to answer direct questions about your plans for our money ?

-Ken Gunning over 1 year ago
+Ken Gunning almost 2 years ago

 Option A is essential unless others options will result in massive improvement in road quality, otherwise these increases will not be stomached in present circumstances.